virtual-labs/exp-noisy-observation-iitd/experiment/theory.md

 \min E\{|e[n]|^2\} = \min E\{|s[n] - r[n]|^2\}
 $$

 In the big picture, the signal is attenuated and added with noise, then the signal is passed through a Wiener filter.
-And the function of the Wiener filter is to minimize the mean square error between the filter output of the received signal and the reference signal by adjusting the Wiener filter tap coefficient.
+The function of the Wiener filter is to minimize the mean square error between the filter output of the received signal and the reference signal by adjusting the Wiener filter tap coefficient.

-### Autocorrelation (ϕ<sub>xx</sub>[k])
+### Autocorrelation (\(\varphi_{xx}[k]\))

 The autocorrelation measures how similar a signal is to a time-shifted version of itself: